universalsequencing/tellysis/README.md

 ```
 download_tellysis $token $file
 ```
-where `$token` is a string token emailed to you when you signed up for Tellysis software downloads. `$file` is the distribution package name for the pipelines.
+where `$token` is a string token emailed to you when you signed up for Tellysis software downloads. `$file` is the distribution package file name for the pipelines.
 For Tell-Read, this is `tellread.tar.gz`; for Tell-Sort, it's `tellsort.tar.gz` and for Tell-Link, it's `tellink.tar.gz`.

 ## Dependencies